 As mentioned earlier, it is a “how to” on pro forma construction.
-Also, the book focuses on process of construction rather than construction.
+Also, the book focuses on the process of construction rather than construction.
 The book begins by commoditizing real estate as a financial asset class.
 The different product types are discussed with a focus on investment.
-Investment fundamentals are accurate addressed in terms of priority: (1) Do not go to jail, (2) Return OF Capital, and (3) Return ON Capital.
+Investment fundamentals are accurately addressed in terms of priority: (1) Do not go to jail, (2) Return OF Capital, and (3) Return ON Capital.
 Most books focus on IRR, Cash-on-Cash, DSCR, etc. ‘Foundations of Real Estate Financial Modelling’ introduces readers to the most important metric in investing, i.e. P(Loss).
 P(Loss) quantifies the probability of not returning capital.
 P(Loss) must be quantified prior to moving forward on any project and the lack of quantification has had disastrous results for investors.

 What are some of the most common questions you get asked about real estate financial modeling in your class?

 Most of the questions are simple excel questions.
 These are addressed in the book through the step-by-step process.
 The questions that should be asked are how to value projects as part of a portfolio, i.e. marginal value, rather than absolute returns.
-The books begins to explore this but this subject will be developed in the second book.
+The books begin to explore this but this subject will be developed in the second book.

 What are the characteristics of good financial modelers?

 “Anal Retentive”.
 I once gave my father a T-shirt on Christmas that said, “Does anal retentive have a hyphen?”
 I still do not know the answer to it but simply pondering the question is a good characteristic of a great modeling.
 One must be detail oriented, focus on presentation and formatting, and command a great understanding of accounting and statistics.
 The languages of finance are accounting and finance so understanding both to a great degree is essential.